-- The buttons layout and colors - the number of quick replies per row may be set between 1 and 8.
+- Buttons layout and colors - the number of quick replies per row may be set between 1 and 8.
 The fill and border colors mybe be changed using the hexadecial code.
 The border radius may be changed between 1 and 14.

-For survey questions that include a text bubble, for example, a text+quick replies brick - the text bubble will inherit its design from the overall window look and feel which you have already customized for your LiveEngage account.
+For survey questions that include a text bubble, for example a text and quick replies brick, the text bubble will inherit its design from the overall window look and feel which you have already customized for your LivePerson Conversational Cloud account.

-For web messaging, this window customization is controlled through the LiveEngage UI - in the campaigns, window gallery.
+For Web Messaging, this window customization is controlled through the Conversational Cloud UI in Campaign Builder, window gallery.

-For mobile app messaging, the window customization is conducted via parameters within the SDK.
+For App Messaging, the window customization is conducted via parameters within the SDK.